 - The computer has rebooted from a bugcheck memory dmp

 In this article, we take a look at the best fixes to resolve this error in Windows 10 and in Windows 11 and restore things back to normal.

 How do you fix The computer has rebooted from a bugcheck?

-1. Remove and Uninstall Devices and Drivers
+1. Remove and uninstall devices and drivers

-- Press Windows Key + R to open Run.
+- Press Windows Key + R keyboard shortcut to open Run.

 - Type devmgmt.msc in the Run box and press OK to open the Device Manager.

 - Now find the recently installed Device driver.
-Right-click on the device and select “Uninstall Device”.
+Right-click on it and select Uninstall Device.